 - a ‘further action’ decision response outcome will be recorded

 - the decision response tool is used to determine whether a CFA or investigation is required, and the appropriate response timeframe

 - the CFA or investigation is allocated to a suitably skilled and experienced social worker.

-The site uses local knowledge and enquires, for example, to confirm if the flagged parent is the mother, father or step-parent of te tamaiti.
+The site confirms the parent who meets the section 18B criteria is the mother, father or step-parent of te tamaiti.

 If this isn’t the case, the section 18A assessment isn’t required and a casenote is entered with a rationale for the decision.
-When the casenote is approved by a supervisor (in consultation with a site lawyer), this will automatically remove the indicator/flag.
+The casenote must be approved by a supervisor (in consultation with a site lawyer).

-In all other cases the report of concern should then be treated as it would be usually.
+In all other cases, the report of concern should be treated as it would be usually.
 This could include making changes to the decision response if necessary, where a CFA or investigation is required to include section 18A matters.

 Intake and allocation process

 - NCC uses the decision response tool and allocates to site as usual.

 - Site reviews the information and confirms the assessment includes section 18A matters.